LiamStewart2/Minecraft-Recreation/README.md

 # Project Setup
-the project currently has no build system, and relies on visual studio 2022. in the future a build system may be implemented. there is an issue with the libraries not being pushed to the branch, will need to fix this asap.
+the project currently has no build system, and relies on visual studio 2022. in the future a build system may be implemented. there is an issue with the libraries not being pushed to the branch